ARRIS International, plc (ARRIS) Policy on

 F. Financial Transactions

-- Foreign Corrupt Practices Act (“FCPA”).
-Generally, this law makes it a federal crime to promise, offer, or pay a bribe, directly or indirectly, to a foreign government official in order to obtain or retain business or secure an improper business advantage.
+- US Foreign Corrupt Practices Act (“FCPA”).
+This law makes it a federal crime to promise, offer, or pay a bribe, directly or indirectly, to a foreign government official in order to obtain or retain business or secure an improper business advantage.
 It also requires U.S. and non-U.S. companies that trade securities on US stock exchanges to have accurate books and records, and to maintain an adequate system of internal financial and accounting controls.

 - US Anti-boycott Regulations.
 These laws and regulations prohibit US companies from supporting a boycott that is not sanctioned by the US government; namely, the Arab League Boycott of Israel.
 Companies are required to report boycott requests to the US Department of Commerce BIS, and taxpayers are also required to report such requests with their tax return filings.